n-shift/nv/README.md

 - unnamed mappings
     - `<leader>m` -> `:split | terminal` - open terminal in horizontal split

+## LSP

+Lsp configuration by default is stored in `lua/lsp.lua`

+Quick overview of everything in file:
+- `capabilities` - lsp capabilities modified for `nvim-cmp` support
+- `on_attach` - code that executes only after lsp attaches to buffer.
+Here we define local keybindings.

+After all, we can now extend lsp in two ways:
+1. Provide [options](https://github.com/neovim/nvim-lspconfig) to `lspconfig.lsp_name.setup()`
+2. Set up via external plugin (often uses similar structure as lspconfig's options).
+In nv there's [lua-dev](#folkelua-devnvim) plugin for setting up lua lsp.

 # FAQ

 ## Why use vimscript and not write entire config in lua?